 What does ISFJ stand for?

-Before we get to that, it’s important to understand that the Myers-Briggs Type Indicator system uses four pairs of opposing Personality Preferences to highlight the natural tendencies of a personality type.
+Before we get to that, it’s important to understand that the personality indicator system uses four pairs of opposing Personality Preferences to highlight the natural tendencies of a personality type.
 Therefore, the system uses letters to describe the preferences specific to each of the sixteen types.

 In the case of The Defender personality type, the letters stand for the following four preferences: Introversion, Sensing, Feeling, and Judging.